UK donates 17 firefighting vehicles to Ukraine

 Details: The vehicles are being sourced from the Royal Air Force and Defence Fire and Rescue.
 One of the vehicles is being provided by the Welsh government.

-The UK will provide 17 specialist firefighting vehicles to Ukraine, primarily sourced from the @RoyalAirForce and Defence Fire and Rescue.
+The UK will provide 17 specialist firefighting vehicles to Ukraine, primarily sourced from the @RoyalAirForce and Defence Fire and Rescue.— Ministry of Defence 🇬🇧 (@DefenceHQ) July 7, 2023

 Ukrainian military firefighters have been trained to use the vehicles at @RAF_Wittering this week.